sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Fixes a CLS issue on pages with the CFF forms.
 * Fixes a minor visual issue with the Gutenberg module.
 * Modifies the val method in date/time controls.

-= 5.2.2 =

-* Modifies the fields' lists in dependencies, calculated fields settings, and fields list popup to display the short label if the label is empty.
-* Fixes a minor issue with space characters in the fields' attributes.
-* Adjust the form builder height on desktops.
-* Modifies the HubSpot add-on to support fields' tags in the extra attributes (Platinum plugin version).

-= 5.2.1 =

-* Fixes an issue in the new submit button.